This plant has a mild fragrance

 With its stunning flowers, long stems and green foliage, the Poppy is a valuable ornamental plant which can form a show-piece of any garden.
-This is the species of plant from which opium and poppy seeds are derived and is known to be the only species of Papaveraceae that is grown as an agricultural crop on a large scale.
+This is the species of plant from which opium and poppy seeds are derived, and is known to be the only species in the poppy family that is grown as an agricultural crop on a large scale.
 Not only is it a highly ornamental plant, with culinary and medicinal applications, but it is also the source of illicit drugs.
+In summer, the leafy stems produce bowl-shaped flowers, followed by large, blue-green seed pods that make excellent additions to dried arrangements.
+Care must be taken, however, as app parts may cause mild stomach upset if ingested.

 Each poppy pod can produce many poppy seeds.
 When the crown on the poppy pod stands up and the pod takes on a chalky texture, it is time to harvest.
 Cut the poppy pods from the stems and let them dry in the sun or in a dry area.
 When the poppy pods are dry, turn them upside down to pour out and collect the poppy seeds.